BlaqueDevs/se-assignment-day-4-software-project-management-Pheonixai/README.md

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
+Answer: Agile methodologies involved an iterative approach to a project.
+Advantages include : 1.
+It allowed the project to respond to changes.
+2. Allowed for customer feedback
+3. Encouraged team collaboration as the work could be broken down and each team could work on different sections

+Disadvantages include:
+ The end project could end up being different than the initial one since its been subjected to a lot of iteration.

+While Waterfall methodologies involved a step-by-step process.
+Advantages include: 1.
+Clear structure of processes
+2. More predictable of its result
+Disadvantages include : Its dofficult to accomodate changes and testing occurs very late in the process
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?